Find Grad Schools

 39% Women

 The 9th most popular school in the country for music majors who are seeking their doctor's degree is The University of Texas at Austin.
 Roughly 50,400 attend the school each year.
-The average in-state tuition for full-time undergraduates is $11,752 per year, while in-state graduate students, on average, pay $12,050 per year.
-During the 2020-2021 academic year, 36 people received their doctor's degree in music from UT Austin.
-Around 19% of these students were from an underrepresented racial-ethnic group, and 31% were women.
+The average in-state tuition for full-time undergraduates is $11,698 per year, while in-state graduate students, on average, pay $12,036 per year.
+During the most recent year for which we have data, 36 people received their doctor's degree in music from UT Austin.
+About 39% of this group were women, and 15% were students from an underrepresented racial-ethnic group.

 #11